thinkphp/JSON-RPC-MooTools/README.md

 JSON-RPC plugin for MooTools
 -----------------------------

-JSON-RPC is a lightweight remote procedure call protocol similar to XML-RPC.
-It's designedto be simple!
+JSON-RPC is a lightweight remote procedure call protocol similar to ``XML-RPC``.It's designed to be simple!
 The general mechanism consists of two peers establishing a data connection.
 During the lifetime of a connection, peers invoke methods provided by the othe peer.
 To invoke a remote method, o request is sent.

 This plugin implements the ``JSONRPC`` class with a ``send`` function can be used for performing [JSON-RPC](http://json-rpc.org/) calls.